-The frequency of new Android phones releasing in the market has been increasing day by day and its hard to pick a perfect device as every phone has its unique qualities.
+The frequency of new Android phones released in the market has been increasing day by day and it’s hard to pick a perfect device as every phone has its unique qualities.

 Some people are in the terrible habit of changing phones frequently.
 In that case, what’s most annoying is the fact that you have to transfer contacts manually every time you change your smartphone.
 Not to worry, we have here, the best ways you can backup contacts to save the hassle.